U.S. flag

 Cambridge Police

-Please find important information and available resources in and around Cambridge for at-risk individuals and families who are in need of support due to domestic violence, sexual violence, family violence, and partner abuse.
+Please find important information and available resources in and around Cambridge for individuals and families who are in need of support due to domestic violence, sexual violence, family violence, and partner abuse.

 There are free and confidential resources available to help you think about your options including:

-Information about domestic and dating violence
+Information about domestic dating and sexual violence

 MA Statewide Option: Safelink